Spread Divergence: Summary

 \section{Summary}

-We described how to define a divergence even when two distributions do not have the same support.
-We showed that defining divergences this way enables us to train deterministic generative models using standard likelihood based approaches.
-In principle, we can learn the underlying true data generating process by the use of any valid spread divergence.
+We described how to define a divergence even when two distributions don't have valid probability density functions or have the same support.
+We showed that defining divergences this way enables us to train implicit generative models using standard likelihood based approaches.
+In principle, we can learn the true data generating implicit generative model by using any valid Spread Divergence.
 In practice, however, the quality of the learned model can depend strongly on the choice of spread noise.
-We therefore investigated learning spread noise to maximally discriminate two distributions.
-We found the resulting training approach stable and that it can significantly improve the image generation results.
-Whilst state-of-the-art image generation is not the focus of this work, we obtained promising results.
-We also discussed the conditions under which spread MLE is consistent and asymptotically efficient, some of which are weaker than the equivalent MLE conditions.
-Perhaps the most appealing aspect of the spread noise is that is enables one to re-use standard machine learning approaches in statistics, such as maximum likelihood, to train models that would otherwise be unsuited to standard statistical training approaches.
+We therefore investigated learning spread noise to maximally discriminate between two distributions.
+We found that the resulting training approach is numerically stable and that it can significantly improve the quality of the learned model.

+There are several directions for further investigation: (i) the broader family of spread noise and their properties, including statistical efficiency; (ii) optimal noise selection for different tasks; (iii) the connections between Spread Divergence and other distance (or divergence) measure, e.g. MMD, Wasserstein Distance.